Echoflaresat/tiff/README.md

 # `tiff` – Random Access TIFF Decoder for Go

-This package provides a memory-efficient, standards-compatible TIFF decoder for Go, with support for **on-demand access** to striped and tiled images.
+This package provides a memory-efficient, standards-compatible TIFF decoder for Go, with support for **on-demand access** to striped and tiled images with graceful fallback to `https://pkg.go.dev/golang.org/x/image/tiff` for unsupported formats.
-It is a drop-in replacement for the standard `https://pkg.go.dev/golang.org/x/image/tiff` package, optimized for large TIFFs.

-- Compatible with the standard `image.Image` interface
-- Integrates with Go’s `image.RegisterFormat` (supports `image.Decode`)
-- Gracefully falls back to `https://pkg.go.dev/golang.org/x/image/tiff` for unsupported formats.

-**⚠️ Important**: When a TIFF is successfully parsed using this package’s `striped` or `tiled` backend, the decoded image lazily fetches pixel data.
-  Therefore, the original input must remain open and readable for the lifetime of the returned `image.Image`.

 For random-access decoding to work, the TIFF must conform to the following constraints: